jrief/django-formset/docs/source/richtext.rst

 =============

 A ``RichTextarea`` allows editing or pasting formatted text, similar to traditional "What you see is what you get" (WYSIWYG) editors.
-The current implementation offers common text formatting options such as paragraphs, headings, emphasized and bold text, ordered and bulleted lists, and hyperlinks.
-More text formatting options will be implemented in the future.
+The current implementation offers many common text formatting options, check the list below for the full set of options.
+Moreover it is possible to create custom formatting options using your own :ref:`Dialog Forms <dialog-forms>`.

 The **django-formset** library provides a widget, which can be used as a drop-in replacement for the HTML element ``<textarea>``, implemented as a web component.
 In a Django form's ``CharField``, we